This page contains a consolidated list of links for the Foundation Exam training resources.

 Essex Ham *

-To me, the starting point for all beginners in UK amateur radio training.
+To me, this is the starting point for all beginners in UK amateur radio training.
 The course is professionally run and now has a published book to work alongside the course material.
-The course is free, but a donation (please donate) will open up some extra mock exams that will prepare yourself for the exams.
+The course is free, but a donation (please donate) will open up some extra mock exams that will prepare you for the exams.

 OARC - Online Amateur Radio Community Foundation course details *

-The Foundation course is free and runs in five one hourly sessions on Mondays, Wednesdays and Fridays.
+The Foundation course is free and runs in five one-hour sessions on Mondays, Wednesdays and Fridays.

 The BRATS - Bredhurst Receiving And Transmitting Society *

-Self- learning website (currently being updated for the 2024 syllabus) cover most areas of the course.
+Self- learning website (currently being updated for the 2024 syllabus) covers most areas of the course.
 A useful ! symbol is provided for areas where students have struggled to absorb items.
-Very detailed although the site can take some getting used to.
+Very detailed, although the site can take some getting used to.

 Harwell Amateur Radio Society (HARS)

 Courses run at the club and online when demand requires.
-Either types of course are £10 and the club cover all 3 licences.
+Either type of course is £10, and the club cover all 3 licences.

 Chesham & District Amateur Radio Society